ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 See [Using expand to generate filenames](expand.md) for more information on this.

-As with the previous example, this Snakefile will find and rename all files in `original/` as well as any subdirectories!
+Also - as with the previous example, this Snakefile will find and rename all files in `original/` as well as any subdirectories!

 Links: